Struggling to put food on the table

 So at times, the food Vinnies delivers is all the family receives.

 “I try to manage things well for the children,” she says.
 “I don’t want them to feel stress, so I don’t show that I am in stress and struggling.
 I try my best.”

 Amira is fearful about how long she will be able to remain in the house she’s renting, and is on the list for commission housing, but has been told the waiting time is 12 years.
 She and the children have had to move eight times and were even homeless last winter for three months after a fire destroyed the kitchen in their house.
 They lived in friends’ garages.

-Vinnies conference member, Lina Pahor, who first approached Amira at the reading club, says that Vinnies looked for the family during the period that they were homeless and kept visiting their old house in case they returned, so she was very glad when Amira found new accommodation and made contact again with Vinnies.
+Vinnies looked out for the family during the period that they were homeless and kept visiting their old house in case they returned, so she was very glad when Amira found new accommodation and made contact again with Vinnies.